saucelabs/sauce-docs/docs/visual-testing/integrations/nightwatch.md

 - `x`, `y`: The location of the top-left corner of the ignored region
 - `width`: The width of the region to ignore
-- `height: The height of the region to ignore
+- `height`: The height of the region to ignore

 _Note: all values are pixels_